Soragi/NVIDIA-Physical-AI-Teach-a-Robot-to-Act/README.md

-# NVIDIA Physical AI Masterclass: Teach a Robot to Act
+# Physical AI Masterclass: Teach a Robot to Act

 A 90-minute developer lab that performs real GR00T fine-tuning and tests the new checkpoint in Isaac Sim.
 The robot must place a bottle in a refrigerator and close the door.
 Attendees test an early policy, inspect NVIDIA demonstrations, update model weights, retest the same scene and export the measured evidence.